gargsaar/singlepage_website_ni/_posts/2019-09-04-not-everybody-gets-a-second-chance.markdown

 "What you expect of someone who even shares your birth date.
 She is exactly like you." she replied and ended the call.

-His heart wept.
-He knew that she will never come back, and now, it was even more difficult for him to live without her.
-She called, he thought and smiled.
+He knew that she will never come back.
+Give me one more chance, he begged and cried.

-*Some mistakes can never be forgiven, specially when they are done to somebody you love the most.*
+*It's difficult when you don't get a second chance.
+So make the most of first - always.*